kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Ethics and Identity
 - Code 2040 (Summer 2020; online)
 - Lighthouse3 Data+Ethics mentorship (Summer 2020; online)
-- "Dark Matters Workshop", [School for Poetic Computation](https://en.wikipedia.org/wiki/School_for_Poetic_Computation) (Summer 2020; online)
+- "Dark Matters Workshop", [School for Poetic Computation](https://en.wikipedia.org/wiki/School_for_Poetic_Computation) (Summer 2020; online).
+I also took their Cocoon "(Re-)Learning to Love Mathematics", which was an AMAZING class!
+I was just stepping foot into the isogenies world and leaped into Pure Mathematics after that.
+No turning back now (uh-oh).

 ## Sailing
 - I was part of a Sailing Meetup, but ditched it to join the Women Sailing Group of Santa Monica Bay.
-Loved that group.
+Loved that group (I raced and day-sailed pretty much weekly; I raced on "My Time III" for WOW-WAH, Wendy's boat, and on Mexican Divorce.
 Maybe we sailed to Catalina Island or to Newport beach together?
 (CA)

 ## What about you?
 - What does your life look like?
 Has it been as windy?